olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/MVP/MVP Requirements and Risk Log.md

 - [x] Minor impact on project

 _Overview_
-Work that is stored digitally remains at risk of loss from hardware failure, or website crashes/downtime.
+Work that is stored digitally remains at risk of loss from hardware failure or website crashes/downtime.

 _Mitigating Actions_
 To minimise potential data loss, we will use gitlab as our main repository while team members will keep back-ups of work they produce (ideally using university server).